Personal, Social, Health and Emotional Development

 The programme has been developed specifically for five to seven year-old children of all abilities.
 It teaches them how to cope with everyday difficulties, to identify and talk about their feelings and to explore ways of dealing with them.
 It also encourages children to help other people with their problems.

 Zippy’s Friends is based on extensive research and has been evaluated in many countries.
 It has also been endorsed by the World Health Organisation and national governments.

 Apple’s Friends is a school-based programme which helps young children to develop coping and social skills.
 It is designed for 7-9 year olds and builds on the success of Zippy’s Friends, a similar programme for 5-7 year olds.

 Further information on both of these programmes is available from the Children's Partnership website at: http://www.partnershipforchildren.org.uk/

-Passport is a school based social emotional learning programme for 9 – 11 year olds.
-The programme is taught to the whole class by teachers trained in Passport in the UK and internationally.
+Passport is a school-based social emotional learning programme for 9 – 11 year olds.
+The programme is taught to the whole class by teachers trained in Passport.

 Passport was created by Professor Brian Mishara at the University of Quebec at Montreal, who was also involved in the development of Zippy’s Friends.

 The programme is based on the same theory as Zippy’s Friends and Apple’s Friends – the Concept of Coping – but looks quite different.
 Engaging comic strip stories follow the adventures of Olya and Milo as they discover a secret world of fantastical creatures in the company of their friend, Elly the dragon.

 The 17 sessions are divided into five modules which cover: